 Baits can be easily purchased at local home improvement stores and applied with a hand-held seed spreader.
 Be sure that the ground is dry and that no rain is expected for at least 48 hours before application.
 It is best to apply bait in late fall and to reapply every six months.

 Option C: The One-Two Punch

 In cases of extreme fire ant infestation, it may be necessary to treat mounds individually and to treat the entire yard as well.
 The best way to combine options A and B is to apply bait to the entire yard first and then follow up by treating individual mounds.

+We hope these tips helped you with fire ant yard treatment.
 To learn more about insects that are commonly found in home lawns, be sure to check out Insect Identification as this blog discusses insects like the chinch bug, fall armyworm and grub worms.
 The article goes on to recommend a few treatment solutions as well.